Attention Distillation for Learning Video Representations: Introduction

 \section{Introduction}

-Action recognition in videos has emerged as a key challenge for modern deep models.
-This task requires a sophisticated understanding of the contributions of spatial and temporal cues and the best methods for extracting and fusing them.
-The two-stream architecture~\cite{simonyan2014two}, exemplified by two-stream I3D~\cite{carreira2017quo}, has proven to be a highly effective framework for investigating these issues.
-Combining two modalities of appearance and motion is conceptually appealing, delivers good performance, and has been shown to be capable of learning complex spatio-temporal features~\cite{Feichtenhofer_2018_CVPR}.
-Fig.\ \ref{fig:teaser} illustrates an attention-based approach to understanding the visual cues utilized in two-stream action recognition.
-On the left, the Grad-Cam method~\cite{selvaraju2017grad} is used to produce attention maps from the appearance (RGB) and motion (flow) streams of I3D model.
-The attention maps from the two streams are qualitatively different.
-The appearance modality focuses on the subject's body and part of the flute, while the motion modality highlights the moving fingers.
-Intuitively, both object properties and motion patterns are needed to recognize actions.

-We ask basic questions in this context: {\it ``Does a deep model need an explicit flow channel to capture motion patterns?
-Can the model infer the same information from the RGB channel alone?"} They connect to the more general question of whether single stream architectures can be competitive with two-stream architectures~\cite{Hara_2018_CVPR}.
-Several previous works have addressed this challenge of learning video representation that encodes motion information using a single RGB stream~\cite{Tran_2018_CVPR,Xie_2018_ECCV,Sun_2018_CVPR,fan2018end}.
-Our work shares the same motivation, yet pursues a vastly different approach.
+Action recognition in videos has emerged as a key challenge for deep models.
+This task requires the understanding of both spatial and temporal cues and the best methods for extracting and fusing them.
+The two-stream architecture~\cite{simonyan2014two}, exemplified by the I3D model~\cite{carreira2017quo}, has proven to be a effective framework for addressing these challenges.
+Fusing two modalities of appearance and motion is conceptually appealing, yet it is computationally expensive.
+A two-stream model can be 100 times slower than its single RGB stream version~\cite{crasto2019mars}.
+Moreover, learning motion-aware video features from RGB frames remains a challenging problem~\cite{Feichtenhofer_2018_CVPR}.
+In this context, we address the following research questions: {\it Does a deep model need an explicit flow channel to capture motion patterns?
+How can we bridge the gap between an RGB stream network and its two stream version without incurring the extra computational cost?} Several previous works have addressed the challenge of learning a video representation that encodes motion information using a single RGB stream~\cite{Tran_2018_CVPR,stroud2020d3d,crasto2019mars,sun2018optical,jiang2019stm}.
+Our work shares the same motivation, but pursues a very different approach.